TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 107/Psalms 107.28.md

 ---

-Then they cry unto Jehovah in their trouble, And he bringeth them out of their distresses.
+Then they cry to Yahweh in their trouble, and he brings them out of their distress.